It Is Essential to Make Learning Fun If We Want Motivated and Engaged Students

 What do you find most interesting about being involved in the process of teaching?

 In my role as a Primary Teaching Assistant, I help children with their educational and social development, both in and outside the classroom.
 I work with children on a one-to-one basis, in small groups and occasionally with the whole class.
-I listen to children read, I help children who need extra support to complete tasks, I supervise group activities, I support children across the curriculum with a particular focus on Phonics, Maths, Reading and Writing and Handwriting.
+I listen to children read, and I help children who need extra support to complete tasks, I supervise group activities, I support children across the curriculum with a particular focus on Phonics, Maths, Reading and Writing and Handwriting.
 I also give extra help to EAL children - those for whom English is not their first language.
 I provide detailed and regular feedback to the class teacher on a pupil’s progress.
-I enjoy every single minute of being in the class surrounded by children and being fully engaged in the process of teaching.
+I enjoy every single minute of being in the class, surrounded by children and being fully engaged in the process of teaching.

 What do you enjoy most about being a teaching assistant?